 I can’t imagine Halloween and later Thanksgiving without our 2 scarecrows.
-This year I used twice as many pumpkins in 3 different colors and a few mums to fill in.
+Last year I used twice as many pumpkins in 3 different colors and a few mums to fill in.

 I gathered scarecrows, pumpkins and haunted houses together for this Halloween vignette to greet guests.

 Rather than a wreath on the mirror that year, I made a sign with Rescue Restore paint, a script stencil and ChalkArt in Preaching to the Choir from A Maker’s Studio.

 In previous years, the pumpkin and cat paper cutouts were attached to pinwheel fans hung from our breakfast room chandelier.
 I used super sticky 3M tape to attach the sign directly to the mirror.

 In the evening, our torcheries and lit candles add a magical glow.

 As I’ve mentioned before, the mantle is a natural focal point in any room.
 I didn’t take anything away from our fall mantle decorations.

 Adding Halloween decor to the existing fall decorations was easy.